ssbc/ssb-peer-invites/README.md

 ## usage

-With user invites, you can create invites without having a pub.
+With peer invites, you can create invites without having a pub.
-However, your local sbot needs to support user invites. that requires installing the following, if you havn't already:
+However, your local sbot needs to support peer invites. that requires installing the following, if you havn't already:

 ```